techknowledgist/tgist-features/data/wos/00-readme.txt

 That is for each domain and each year, there are subdirectories for the archives in which the individual files live.

 See scripts/select-record-ids.sh for a full list.
+It is usually better to this on a local disk, create the file lists (step 4) and then move it to the NSF share.

+Note: /home/j disk space started at 849GB

 4. Create file lists